Repeating versus Nonrepeating Fast Radio Bursts: A Deep Learning Approach to Morphological Characterization: Introduction

 In recent years, machine learning has seen widespread application in almost every field of astrophysics.
 Clustering \citep[e.g.,][]{Banerjee2023}, dimensionality reduction \citep[e.g.,][]{ZhuGe2022}, neural network models such as convolutional neural networks (CNNs) developed for imaging \citep[e.g.,][]{Agarwal2020}, regression, and classifier \citep[e.g.,][]{Ness2015} models are the most common machine learning techniques implemented to date.
 In particular, classification tasks have been used to perform automated morphological classification for large collection of galaxy images \citep[e.g.,][]{Dieleman2015}, transport models for the active galactic nuclei (AGN) \citep[e.g.,][]{Sanchez-Saez2021}, variability classification of transients, redshift estimation for AGN and GRB events \citep[e.g.,][]{Pasquet-Itam2018}, and detection of repeating FRBs \citep[e.g.,][]{Zhang_2018}.

-Fast radio bursts (FRBs) are bright millisecond radio pulses of mostly extra-galactic origin \citep{Petroff2022}; with only one in the Milky Way Galaxy has been found so far \citep{Bochenek2020, CHIMEFRB_Collaboration2020-vf}.
+Fast radio bursts (FRBs) \citep{doi:10.1126/science.1147532} are bright millisecond radio pulses of mostly extra-galactic origin \citep{Petroff2022}; with only one in the Milky Way Galaxy has been found so far \citep{Bochenek2020, CHIMEFRB_Collaboration2020-vf}.
 The underlying physics governing the emission mechanism of such intense radio signals is still uncertain.
 Several FRB emission models have been proposed, including but not limited to \revieweredit{magnetospheric curvature emission \citep{Wang__2022}}, synchrotron maser emissions \citep{10.1093/mnras/stz700, 10.1093/mnras/stz640}, \revieweredit{magnetospheric emission \citep{Nimmo2025-vi}}, and stimulated emission \citep{Dogan2020}.
 However, none of the aforementioned models totally explain all FRB properties.
 Intriguingly, some FRBs are observed to be repeating over time \citep{spitler2016repeating,Scholz2016}, while others apparently remain dormant after emitting a single burst, \revieweredit{suggesting} two distinct classes of bursts.
-Different machine learning techniques \citep{HerreraMartin2025a, Luo_2022} have been applied so far in an attempt to classify the FRBs into these two subclasses.
-However, all of these methods have been limited by one or more factors such as small FRB sample, imbalanced data set during training and evaluation, feature expansion or aggregation, or mixing of non-morphological \revieweredit{and} morphological features.
+Different machine learning techniques \citep[e.g.,][]{JUNIOR2026100449, Luo_2022, Sun_2025,sun2025practicalframeworkestimatingrepetition, madheshwaran2025machinelearningclassificationbaseband} have been applied so far in an attempt to classify the FRBs into these two subclasses.
+However, most of these methods have been limited by one or more factors such as small FRB sample, imbalanced data set during training and evaluation, feature expansion or aggregation, or mixing of non-morphological \revieweredit{and} morphological features.
+Only few analysis relied on purely morphology based studies using dynamic spectrum \citep[e.g.,][]{Yang_2023, 2025MNRAS.538..408K}.

 The Canadian Hydrogen Intensity Mapping Experiment (CHIME) telescope \citep{CHIME2022} is a \revieweredit{transit} radio interferometer operating in the 400–800 MHz range.
 CHIME uses a commensal-science approach to make daily, simultaneous measurements for 21-cm cosmology, radio pulsars, and FRBs.
 The \cfrb project detects 2-3 FRBs per day, observing the sky north of declination -11 degrees every day with \revieweredit{an instantaneous} field of view of $\sim$200 degrees. \cfrb \catone \citep{CHIME2021} consisted of 536 events, of which 62 were from 18 previously reported \revieweredit{repetitive} sources.
 The \catone data set was evaluated statistically by \citep{Pleunis2021}, \revieweredit{who discerned} morphologically contrasting behavior of repeating and apparently non-repeating FRBs, thereby suggesting different emission mechanisms and local environments \revieweredit{for} the two sub-populations.